Good ol' split install

 To make life easier, I've added a hack in wonder-slim to fix this: ERXKVCReflectionHack.

 This is a small modification to KVC's default way of invoking methods, making an inaccessible method accessible on it's first invocation.
 If you're not using wonder-slim, you can drop this class into your own project to fix this - or add it to the actual original Project Wonder if you're brave enough.
-I have a general policy of not changing Wonder myself since I rarely use it, meaning I can't contribute much actual testing.
-Unfortunately, the best way wo know if a "fix" works is to see it running without problems for a while (this one's been in use in all of my projects for a couple of months).
+I have a general policy of not changing Wonder myself since I rarely use it, meaning I can't contribute much actual testing (and unfortunately, the best way to know if a hacky fix works is to see it running in production without problems for a while (this one's been in use in all of my projects for a couple of months)).

 A more acceptable/correct fix